silly-portugeese/Go-To-Do-App/webapp/README.md

 ## HTML Interface

+HTMX is used to enhance the HTML interface, making it more dynamic.
+It is included via a CDN for simplicity.
+For more details on HTMX, refer its [documentation](https://htmx.org/).

 | **Method** | **URL**             | **Description**                   |
 |------------|---------------------|-----------------------------------|
 | GET        | `/todos`            | View all To Do items.              |